Faculty and Staff Responsibilities to Students with Disabilities

 "TBCC is committed to supporting all students.
 If you plan to use academic accommodations for this course, please contact your instructor as soon as possible to discuss your needs.
 Accommodations are not retroactive; they begin when the instructor receives the "Approved Academic Accommodations" letter from you (submitted in person for courses on campus; via email for Distance Learning courses).
-To request academic accommodations for a disability, please contact a Career Education Advisor."
+To request academic accommodations for a disability, please contact a Disability Services Advisor."

 This approach preserves the student's privacy and also indicates your willingness to provide assistance.
 Bring this statement to the attention of your class at the first class meeting.

 The instructor should negotiate the timelines for students' accommodation requests on a case-by-case basis.
 Requested accommodations are not retroactive; that is, you are not required to re-administer tests or make adjustments to course activities that have already occurred if the student makes a request late in the term.
 However, from the date of receipt on you must make the necessary adjustments.
 Instructor and Student Requests of Disability Services' various services have specific timelines for requests.
 Check with the Disability Services Advisor or our website for more information.

 The following are common classroom accommodations listed on "Approved Academic Accommodations" letters:

 Alternate Media Formats: